The main bits...

 BUT CAN THIS BROAD "WRITE"?...

 She’s had script and treatment commissions for films and TV shows with Grand Pictures, Big Talk, Rough Cut and Citrus Productions and was recently developing a film with Red Dwarf and IT Crowd editor Andrew Ellard for the Irish Film Board which only just came out of development.
-She was a lead writer on BBC NI sketch show LOL, had a sitcom Desperate written with Brona C Titley in development at the BBC and her BBC Radio 4 series, with Yasmine Akram Irish Micks and Legends, was recommissioned for a second Radio 4 series.
-She also sometimes script edits and writes short stories and poems and articles in her odd bit of spare time check out Miss Bea’s Wee Tales which she publishes online or had a monthly column for WUWO, an only magazine.
+She was a lead writer on BBC NI sketch show LOL, had a sitcom Desperate written with Brona C Titley in development at the BBC and her BBC Radio 4 series, with Yasmine Akram Irish Micks and Legends, had two Radio 4 series.
+She also sometimes script edits and writes short stories and poems and articles in her odd bit of spare time check out Miss Bea’s Wee Tales which she publishes online.

 SO any interesting BACKSTORIES?...